oh-my-fish/oh-my-fish/themes/budspencer/README.md

     * ⚙: there are background jobs, can be toggled with `#` to show the amount of background jobs
     * : no write permissions in present working directory
-    * ⚔: there are tasks scheduled due today, can be toggled with `#` to show the amount of tasks
+    * ⚔: there are tasks scheduled for this week, can be toggled with `#` to show the amount of weekly tasks
     * ⚑: there are appointments for today, can be toggled with `#` to show the amount of appointments
     * ✔: last command succeeded, can be toggled with `#` to show the status value